People's State of Hesse

-The People's State of Hesse (Volksstaat Hessen) was one of the constituent states of Germany from 1918 to 1945, as the successor to the Grand Duchy of Hesse (Großherzogtum Hessen) after the defeat of the German Empire in World War I, on the territory of the current German states of Hesse and the Rhineland-Palatinate.

-The State was established after Grand Duke Ernest Louis was deposed on 9 November 1918.
-The term "People's State" referred to the fact that the new state was a Republic (rather than implying that it was a socialist state) and was used in the same manner as the term Free State, which was employed by most of the other German States in this period.
+The People's State of Hesse (Volksstaat Hessen) was one of the constituent states of the Weimar Republic and Nazi Germany from 1918 to 1945.
+Its former territory is now part of the German states of Hesse and Rhineland-Palatinate.
+The term "People's State" referred to the fact that it was a republic (rather than implying that it was a socialist state) and was equivalent to the term Free State, which was used by most of the other states of the Weimar Republic.